Choosing Wisely

 Although many questions swirl around the looming American election, none is so central as the status of the unborn, and what rights of theirs will – or, more to the point, will not – be protected.
 I almost wrote ‘given’ there, but that is not true.
 For the state gives no rights, which are given by God, but only protects, or fails to protect them.

 We here in Canada have failed, with no protection for the unborn since 1988, when Parliament struck down the then-current law.
 No law has ever been made since, and unborn children may be terminated, for any reason whatsoever, for all nine months of pregnancy, all paid for by the taxpayer.
 Since the fall of Roe, a number of American states have followed suit.
-Should Kamala Harris be elected, the Canadian paradigm – abortion on demand – will likely be imposed on all 51 states, with no exceptions.
+Should Kamala Harris be elected, the Canadian paradigm – abortion on demand – will likely be imposed on all 50 states, with no exceptions.
+Both she and Walz support full access to abortion right up to birth, with no conscientious objection for health providers.

-The position of Trump and Vance is also problematical, but far more limited, and overall more favorable to life.
+The position of Trump and Vance is also problematical, but far more limited, and far more favorable to life.
 Individual states would have the right to make or unmake abortion laws, and their recent promise to defund the barbaric behemoth that is Planned Parenthood would save a lot of unborn children’s lives.
+Trump has also promised money for homeschoolers, while Harris in the past has threatened to jail ‘truants’ from the public system.

 One of the themes of Pope John Paul II’s Evangelium Vitae is that abortion, and other crimes against life, are not primarily political issues, but rather cultural and human ones.
 Abortion, as John Paul cogently argues, follows inexorably upon our society’s addiction to the twin evils of trivial sex and contraception.
 It is a sad sign of the degradation of our once-Christian culture that all too many mothers, often desperate, are determined to destroy their own children.
 In the long battle against this evil, the Pope permits a multi-pronged gradual approach, when no other is possible, one aspect of which is voting for the candidate who is, for want of a better term, less bad.
 And the Republicans are a lot less bad, and may even do much that is good.